 The most common reasons a notification has not been sent are:

-- Contact has NO EMAIL ADDRESS - contacts must have an email address entered in order to receive notifications.
-For instructions on how to add an email address for this contact see Updating Contact Information
+- No Email Address - contacts must have an email address entered in order to receive notifications.
+For instructions on how to add an email address for this contact see Updating Contact Information.

-- Contact has ACCESS DISABLED - this contact has the slider "Is allowed access to the Hero app for <student>" switched to off.
-For instructions for editing this setting see Maintaining Student / Contact Relationships
+- Access Disabled - this contact has the slider "Is allowed access to the Hero app for <student>" switched to off.
+For instructions for editing this setting see Maintaining Student / Contact Relationships.

-- If the reason is Rejected by email service this may indicate an invalid address, a full recipient inbox or that emails from the school have been marked as spam.
+- Rejected by email service - this may indicate an invalid address, a full recipient inbox or that emails from the school have been marked as spam.

 - the contact has been updated with an email address and/or access to Hero for this student since the post was published.
 They are still a non-recipient as the notification is not sent again.